-- -develop understanding about theoretical background of guidance and counseling. - -develop understanding about the implementation of guidance and counseling. - -develop understanding about the significance of vocational guidance. - -develop understanding about the counseling and its process. - -develop understanding about the therapeutic techniques helpful in student's guidance & counseling.
+- -develop understanding about theoretical background of guidance and counseling. - -develop understanding about the implementation of guidance and counseling. - -develop understanding about the significance of vocational guidance. - -develop understanding about the counseling and its process.

+-develop understanding about the therapeutic techniques helpful in student's guidance & counseling.

-UNIT I: CONCEPT AND NEED OF GUIDANCE &COUNSELING
+UNIT I: CONCEPT, AND NEED, AIMS, TYPES & APPROACHES OF GUIDANCE & COUNSELING

-- Guidance: Concept & Needs

-- Types of Guidance

-- Counseling: Concept & Needs; difference from guidance

-- Types of Counseling

-- Principles of Guidance and Counseling

-UNIT II: TOOLS AND APPROACHES

-- Tools for collecting information for Guidance and Counseling:records, rating scaleand tests-their characteristics and effective use - Approaches in Counseling; Psycho-analytical, Client-centered, and Behavioral.
+- Guidance and : Concept & Needs - Types of Guidance - Counseling: Concept & Needs-; difference from guidance - Aims, Scope Types of Guidance & Counseling - TypesPrinciples of Guidance- and Counseling - UNIT II: TOOLS AND APPROACHES - Tools for collecting information for Guidance and Counseling:records, rating scale and tests-their characteristics and effective use - Approaches in Counseling; Psycho-analytical, Client-centered, and Behavioral.

-UNIT III:GUIDANCE & COUNSELING IN EDUCATIONAL INSTITUTIONS.
+UNIT H-III: GUIDANCE & COUNSELING IN EDUCATIONAL INSTITUTIONS.

-- Nature and requirements of Guidance and counseling services in Elementary Schools and Secondary Schools; dealing with adjustment problems in school - Nature and requirements of Guidance and counseling services in College & University - Brief Introduction of Job Analysis, Job description & Job Specification UNIT IV: GUIDANCE AND COUNSELING PROCESSES - Brief introduction of Guidance Programmes: Orientation services, Information services, Appraisal service, Remedial service, follow-up Service - Counseling Process: Preparatory Phase, Beginning Phase, Middle Phase& Terminal Phase; Role of a Counsellor
+- Nature and requirements of Guidance and counseling services in Elementary Schools, and Secondary Schools, dealing with adjustment problems in school - Nature and requirements of Guidance and counseling services in College & University

+• Brief Introduction of - Job - Analysis, Job - description & job Job - Specification UNIT III: IMPLEMENTATION OFIV: GUIDANCE AND COUNSELING PROGRAMMES & PROCESSERS

+- Brief introduction of Guidance Programmes: Orientation services, Information services, Appraisal service, Remedial service, follow-up Service , Programme Evaluation Service. - Counseling Process: Preparatory Phase, beginningBeginning Phase, Middle Phase& Terminal Phase; Role of a Counsellor

 - School visit: Assessment of Guidance need & providing guidance related to subject selection in further classes Or for job selection in future.
-Or - Planning for a counseling process for reducing Examination anxiety.
-Or - Study of the guidance and counseling services by various boards and presenting a report. - Preparing a tool for collecting information on a given issue
+Or - Demonstration of any one therapeutic technique, Planning for a counseling process for reducing Examination anxiety.
+Or - Demonstration of Vedic food-habits, help in concentration for students. - Study of the guidance and counseling services by various boards and presenting a report.

+• Preparing a tool for collecting information on a given issue